Consigment and counselling

 We look forward to receiving your consignments!

-1. Our evaluation and assessment - always free of charge and without obligation
+1. On the way to a successful sale.
+Our evaluation and assessment - always free of charge and without obligation

 We would be pleased if you would like to present your drawings, graphics, paintings, sculptures or valuable books to us by email, post or in person.